 Apply early: Our scholarships are awarded on a first-come, first-served basis, so we encourage you to apply as early as possible to increase your chances of securing one.

-Be you: Finally, we want to know the real you, what are your passions, your WHY?
-At WBS, we welcome those who embody our Change Maker values, and have a passionate drive to make a positive difference in the world of business and beyond.
+Be you: Finally, we want to know the real you in your application, what are your passions, your WHY?
+At WBS, we welcome those who embody our Change Maker values and have a passionate drive to make a positive difference in the world of business and beyond.

-If you would like to find out more about our Executive Diplomas, or if your question was not answered above, you can email firstname.lastname@example.org to arrange a 1-2-1 consultation with myself.
+If you’d like to find out more about our Executive Diplomas, or if your question was not answered above, you can email email@example.com to arrange a 1-2-1 chat with me.
+We’re always here to help!